 Before coming here, I didn’t really know what to expect.
-I had never been in Luthrie before and didn’t know why I felt so drawn to go here.
-From the beginning, my plan was to go further north and explore some of the Scottish islands, but when I saw the picture of this cottage while browsing the internet, I felt such a strong urge to send an enquiry and one thing led to another… and now I am here.
+I knew nothing about Luthrie and didn’t know why I felt so drawn to go here.
+From the beginning, my plan was to go further north, but when I saw the photo of this cottage while browsing the internet, I felt such a strong urge to send an enquiry and one thing led to another… and now I am here.

 Sometimes I find myself drawn to places without knowing why.
-Step by step, I am learning to trust and follow my inner compass all the more – especially while travelling.
-People will tell you that you must go there or see this and that, and of course it is a good idea to listen to people’s advice and recommendations when travelling somewhere new, but it is also important to listen to your own guidance.
+Step by step, I am learning to trust my inner compass all the more – especially while travelling.
 Often I find myself drawn to places that aren’t your typical tourist destinations.
-Places I felt drawn to go to because of story I heard about, a special tree growing there, or perhaps simply a feeling, a hint of something that might not have any logical explanation, but once you have learnt to recognize that feeling – you know it, you trust it and you just go.
+Places I felt drawn to go to because of a story, a dream, an ancient tree, or perhaps simply a hint of something that might not have any logical explanation but once you have learnt to recognize that feeling – you know it, you trust it and you just go.

 Trust your intuition.
 Go, even if you don’t understand why.
 You will understand eventually.
 Something was waiting for you there – a gift, a story, a key.
 When you follow your heart, life becomes magical.